-When Metal Church went on the road after the Masterpeace tour, the band kind of split up.
-But when you started working in Metal Church once again, was it hard to find the new musicians for the band ?
+When Metal Church went on the road after the Masterpeace tour, the band kind of split up, but when you started working in Metal Church again, was it hard to find the band’s new musicians?

-More people are used to seeing him as a frontman for Rottweiler.
-I saw them a couple days ago at Wacken.
+More people are used to seeing him as frontman for Rottweiler.
+I saw them a couple of days ago at Wacken.
 What do you think about them?
 They are still around, I guess.

 I’m not quite sure what their status is at this point, but yeah, I thought they were a pretty good band.

 No, I saw him when he was singing in an ’80s tribute band.
 He was doing a bunch of ’80s covers and stuff in a bar.
-So it’s kinda like Rock Star, how they found Ripper Owens, that sort of thing.
+So it’s kind of like Rock Star, how they found Ripper Owens, that sort of thing.

 Everybody does, and that’s fine.
 We’ve been around for a long time, so they absolutely ask about that, and that’s great.
 It’s very flattering.
-They wanna hear the old songs – that’s why the majority of our set is the old stuff.
-When I go see a band that’s been around for 20 years, I wanna hear the old stuff too.
-We throw some of the new stuff in too, though.
+They want to hear the old songs – that’s why the majority of our set is the old stuff.
+When I go see a band that’s been around for 20 years, I want to hear the old stuff too.
+We throw some of the new stuff in, too, though.
 But that’s great – the fact that they love the shit that we’ve done is extremely flattering.
 Especially being able to do this after all this time.
-I didn’t really expect to be doing it at my age, or still having anybody care (laughs).
+I didn’t really expect to be doing it at my age or still having anybody care (laughs).

 Yeah, normal things.
 We really don’t make enough money to support anybody.
 It was just natural – the growing-up process.